Moon (2009 video game): Reception

 Moon received "average" reviews according to the review aggregation website Metacritic.
-It was also acclaimed for its graphics and frame rate but criticized for its lack of multiplayer.
+Nintendo Life praised the game's graphics, frame rate and detail of the level design but said the game lacked variety.
+Another review voiced disappointment at the lack of multiplayer.

-Nintendo 3DS remake
+Remake

 On January 24, 2014, Renegade Kid unveiled Moon Chronicles for the Nintendo 3DS.
-It is an episodic remake of Moon, and is set to expand the story even further.
+It was an episodic remake of Moon, set to expand the story even further.
 The base game was released as Moon Chronicles: Episode 1: One Small Step for $8.99 on the Nintendo eShop on May 15, 2014 in North America only.
 Episode 2, Episode 3, and Episode 4 have been released as DLC for $4.50 each on the eShop, or $9.00 for all three.
 Episode 1, 2, 3, and 4 make up the first Season of Moon Chronicles episodes.
 They also make up the actual remade content from the original Moon.
-The game is not released in Europe still at end of 2017.
+The game was never released in Europe.